-Instead, it’s marketing’s job to score leads in order to send ready buyers to the sales force, nurture the not-yet-ready-to-buy prospects until they’re ready and disqualify the leads that are really not leads at all.
+Instead, it’s marketing’s job to score leads in order to send sales-ready buyers to the sales force, nurture the not-yet-ready-to-buy prospects until they’re ready and disqualify the leads that are really not leads at all.

 - Team with sales.
 Marketers sometimes make the mistake of trying to define a qualified sales lead without collaborating with the sales team.
 Defining a lead is a concerted and on-going process mutually determined by both sales and marketing.
 You want to identify the traits most often associated with serious buyers.
 You may want to identify buy signals by persona or buy cycle phase.
 You also want to use lead scoring to optimize your entire revenue funnel, so it’s wise to define lead cycle stages.
 There’s varying nomenclature, but sales and marketing alignment industry recognized terms include Suspect, Prospect, Marketing Qualified Lead (MQL), Sales Accepted Lead (SAL), Sales Qualified Lead (SQL) and so on.
 Also perform some database profiling to look for the common criteria among your best customers, as well as patterns for both won and lost sale opportunities.